 Here’s a handy summary table comparing EV to internal combustion engines in 2021.

-So where does this leave us.
-If the range downsides don't affect you, EVs make a huge amount of sense for a large percentage of car owners from a financial and reliability perspective and that's putting it mildly.
-For mileage of 10000 a year, some approximate number crunching backed up with my experience shown above, conservatively suggest savings of ~£1500/year.
-Put another way, that's like giving yourself a £2000 pre-tax ay rise.
+So where does this leave us?
+If the range downsides don’t affect you, EVs make a huge amount of sense for a large percentage of car owners from a financial and reliability perspective.
+For a mileage of 10000 a year, some approximate number crunching backed up with my experience shown above, conservatively suggest savings of ~£1500/year.
+Put another way, that’s like giving yourself a £2000 pre-tax pay rise.
 Tempting?
 If you own more than one car, it starts to become an even more attractive proposition.
-From conversations I've had, it's clear that once people have all the myths and rumours they've heard corrected and the advantages explained, most resistance melts away.
+From conversations I’ve had, it’s clear that once people have all the myths and rumours they’ve heard are . . well . . myths and rumours, most resistance melts away.

-The high cost of new EVs is putting a lot of people off at present, but this will continue to reduce as battery prices continue their decline, adoption accelerates and economies of scale work their magic.
+The high cost of new EVs is putting a lot of people off at present, but this will continue to reduce as battery prices continue their decline, adoption accelerates and economies of scale work their magic 8 .

 Government incentives are also starting to take effect especially for business owners.
 I recently had a friend that runs a small business phone me up for advice.
 He currently drives around in a Porsche Cayenne, but his accountant had enlightened him to the financial advantages of EV ownership.
 The outcome of that situation?
 He’s now waiting for his Jaguar i-Pace to arrive.